-For example, Google’s Keyword Planner is great for giving advertisers ideas and intel on how to select relevant keyword ideas.
+For example, Google’s Keyword Planner gives advertisers ideas and intel on selecting relevant keyword ideas.

 High VS Low Competitive Keywords

-In a nutshell, high-competition keywords are words used by countless bloggers and ad outlets, these contenders already give a good ranking on search engines.
+In a nutshell, high-competition keywords are words used by countless bloggers and ad outlets; these contenders already rank well on search engines.
 Working with this type of keyword is tricky.

 New advertisers must make sure that the popular keywords they’re seeking are truly crucial to their business’s success.
 Then, they have to weigh the financial cost against possible merits.